-Co3 Australia: Unkempt Dance at WA Dance Makers Project
+Co3 Contemporary Dance: Unkempt Dance at WA Dance Makers Project

-Co3 Australia’s Artistic Director, Raewyn Hill, was tapping into the pulse of social sentiment when she curated WA Dance Makers Project, a new season for the state contemporary dance company that launches the MoveMe Festival in September 2018 at the State Theatre Centre of Western Australia.
+Co3 Contemporary Dance’s Artistic Director, Raewyn Hill, was tapping into the pulse of social sentiment when she curated WA Dance Makers Project, a new season for the state contemporary dance company that launches the MoveMe Festival in September 2018 at the State Theatre Centre of Western Australia.

-Under Raewyn’s direction, the new season celebrates a powerhouse of WA female choreographic talent, and a unique opportunity for the innovative trio of Unkempt Dance (Amy Wiseman, Carly Armstrong, and Jessica Lewis) to present their first main-stage work for Co3 Australia.
+Under Raewyn’s direction, the new season celebrates a powerhouse of WA female choreographic talent, and a unique opportunity for the innovative trio of Unkempt Dance (Amy Wiseman, Carly Armstrong, and Jessica Lewis) to present their first main-stage work for Co3 Contemporary Dance.

 Here, Amy answers some questions about Unkempt Dance’s work ‘You Do Ewe’.